 top of page

 The Fare-Free Transportation Website Redesign project aims to address the challenges faced by users of Savannah's public transport system due to a lack of real-time information and trust issues stemming from the current website's visual presentation.
-The team's comprehensive process involves redesigning the information architecture (IA) to enhance user experience, accessibility, and overall efficiency.
+The team's comprehensive process involves redesigning the information architecture to enhance user experience, accessibility, and overall efficiency.

 Service Designer & UX Researcher